232 businesses in Sonoma County overcharged customers in the last year. Here’s where

 County officials have now advised customers to make sure they check sales receipts.

-Over the last year, inspections found 232 businesses, or 36% of those inspected, were overcharging customers — representing a 10% increase from the prior years, according to the county.
+Over the past year, inspections found 232 businesses, or 36% of those inspected, were overcharging customers — representing a 10% increase from the prior years, according to the county.

 Upon later re-inspections, the division found 170 of those retailers continued to inaccurately charge despite receiving a notice of violation.
 The businesses then received an administrative penalty, with just under $102,000 in penalties being issued.